-Examples of goals of previous interns for this rotation have included: To gain experience completing psychological assessments on children who require supports and accommodations as they transition from Kindergarten to Grade 1; To collaborate with, as well as to provide consultation services to other health professionals and to community agencies; To become increasingly familiar with various differential diagnoses (e.g., Learning Disabilities, Intellectual/Developmental Disabilities, Generalized Anxiety Disorder, Fetal Alcohol Spectrum Disorder & Attention Deficit Hyperactivity Disorder) and the communicating of such diagnoses; To continue to develop understanding of medical issues and cognitive/psychological processes and how they relate to assessment, behavioural presentation and recommendations; To participate in multidisciplinary team meetings.
+Examples of goals from previous residents for this rotation have included: Gaining experience completing psychological assessments on children who require supports and accommodations as they transition from Kindergarten to Grade 1; To collaborate with, as well as to provide consultation services to other health professionals and to community agencies; To become increasingly familiar with various differential diagnoses (e.g., Learning Disabilities, Intellectual/Developmental Disabilities, Generalized Anxiety Disorder, Fetal Alcohol Spectrum Disorder, and Attention Deficit Hyperactivity Disorder) and the communicating of such diagnoses; To continue to develop understanding of medical issues and cognitive/psychological processes and how they relate to assessment, behavioural presentation and recommendations; To participate in multidisciplinary team meetings.

-Limestone District School Board www.limestone.on.ca
+Limestone District School Board Rotation

+www.limestone.on.ca

-Supervising Psychologist: Dr. Petra McDowell Populations Served: Child and Adolescent
+Supervising Psychologist: Dr. Petra McDowell Populations Served: Child and Adolescent Areas: Clinical Psychology, Developmental Disability focused Address: 164 Van Order Drive, Kingston, ON K7M 1C1